Barkeria naevosa (Lindl.) Schltr.

 September – November.
 The populations from Michoacán are in bloom as early as mid September.

 The intense scarlet-magenta coloration of the flowers is highly desired in the progeny as is the tendency for hybrids made with this species to express yellow coloration.
 It may seem counterintuitive but crossing with Barkeria scandens enhances yellow coloration rather than hides it.
-The species is easily grown although it requires cool evening temperatures in the fall when the spike is emerging for the flowers to showcase their maximum splendor.
-The flowers will last up to three weeks as cut flowers and this durability may be imparted to the hybrids.
+The rachis is not very strong and an inflorescence with many flowers on it will cause it to bend over and produce a waterfall display of flowers.
+This characteristic is heritable and can be used by breeders to produce arching sprays of flowers in hybrids.